 Admission is granted by way of a standard subway fare.
 The train will run continuously to and from the Brighton Beach station starting at 11am through 4pm.

-Parade of Trains will feature four different historic trains.
+Parade of Trains will feature various historic trains: R-1/9, BMT Standard, and BU Gate Cars.
 Passengers will gain a better understanding of NYC’s history of public transportation, while looking back on a time where subway cars had no AC, automated voice announcements, or fluorescent lighting.

-Each train will be equipped with historic straps, handrails, and advertisements representative of the time when New York’s transit system first began.
+Each train is typically equipped with historic straps, handrails, and advertisements representative of the time when New York’s transit system first began.

-Shuttles will run continuously from Brighton Beach to Kings Highway between 15 minute intervals.
-Riders can only get on or off the vintage trains at the Brighton Beach station.
+Trips will run continuously from Brighton Beach to Kings Highway in 10 minute intervals.
+Riders can only get on the vintage trains at the Brighton Beach or Kings Highway station.